You are using an outdated browser. Please upgrade your browser to improve your experience.

 Details:

-Split-nose rockfish are small in size and can range in color from pink and orange to red and white.
-They have large eyes, sharp head spines and a deep notch between their upper jaw.
+These small fish range from pink and orange to red and white.
+They have large eyes and sharp head spines.
+Their name comes from the deep notch in their upper jaws.
+Females give birth to live young.